caloudz/nanodegrees/ai-in-healthcare/1-pneumonia-detection-in-chest-xrays/FDA_Submission.md

 **Device Limitations:**
 The device should not be used as a standalone pneumonia detection tool.
 Radiologists should review all scans regardless.

+The device should be used when the following diseases co-occur due to low sensitivity/recall:
+* Edema: 0.6500
+* Effusion: 0.6644
+* Infiltration: 0.6748
+* Emphysema: 0.6818
+* Cardiomegaly 0.7037
+* Atelectasis  0.7054
+* Pleural_Thickening 0.7568
+* Mass: 0.7971

+The following co-occuring diseases have a recall that matches the model's recall for Pneumonia (0.8392):
+* Consolidation: 0.8372
+* Nodule: 0.8471
+* Fibrosis: 0.8750
+* Pneumothorax: 0.8980
+* Hernia: 1.000

 **Clinical Impact of Performance:**
 It is recommended to use the algorithm for assisting radiological diagnosis of pneumonia in non-emergency situations.
-* A negative prediction (no pneumonia) is correct with a 82.95% probability
+* A negative prediction (no pneumonia) is correct with a 30.62% probability (specificity)
-* A positive prediction (pneumonia) is correct with a 34.71% probability
+* A positive prediction (pneumonia) is correct with a 31.91% probability (precision)
+* 83.92% of actual positives (pneumonia) was correctly identified (recall)

-Due to the high recall of the model, the predictions suit well to aid with screening studies (to make sure a patient does not have penumonia) and radiologists' worklist prioritization (reviewing predicted negative cases can be de-prioritized).
+Due to the high recall of the model (0.8392) the predictions suit well to aid with screening studies and radiologists' worklist prioritization (reviewing predicted positive cases can be prioritized).
 All images, regardless of the prediction, should be reviewed by radiologists and not skipped.

 ### 2. Algorithm Design and Function